A First Time RV and Trailer Owners Buyer’s Guide

 The trick an over-the-road trucker taught me is this—put your hand on the bottom of the steering wheel and then whichever way you want the trailer to go that’s the way you move your hand.
 The thing is, with your hand on the bottom of the wheel, that’s about as far as you’ll want to turn the wheel anyway.
 That’s far less confusing that trying to remember that the camper will go opposite of the way you turn the wheels.
 I learned it when the kids were quarter-midget racing and it’s worked for me since.

-No, you do NOT have to have the white hose to bring your water in.
-There isn’t really anything special about that white hose except that, well, it’s white.
-But, and it’s a very big but, you want to get the white hose so you won’t get it confused with the other hose (it’ll be orange if you buy it in the RV section) because that hose flushes your sewer system and you probably want to not get them mixed up.
+Yes, you do have to get the white hose to bring your water in.
+RV fresh water hoses are made with materials that are safe for you to drink from.
+Plus, you want to get the white hose so you won’t get it confused with the other hose (it’ll be orange if you buy it in the RV section).
+That hose flushes your sewer system and you probably want to not get them mixed up.

-Speaking of water, spring for one of the pressure regulators.
+Speaking of water, spring for one of a RV water pressure regulator.
 City water pressure can damage the relatively light duty plumbing of the trailer.

 Flush the toilet a few times before you use it.
 You want some water in there to, well, keep things moving and movable.